BernhoferM/TMbed/README.md

 ## Prediction output

-TMbed supports four different output formats:
+TMbed supports five different output formats:
 - `0`: 3-line format with directed segments.
 - `1`: 3-line format with undirected segments.
 - `2`: Tabular format with directed segments.
 - `3`: Tabular format with undirected segments.
-- `4`: 3-line format with directed segments and in-out residues (a mix of format `0` and `1`).
+- `4`: 3-line format with directed segments and explicit inside/outside prediction (a mix of format `0` and `1`).

 Predicted residue classes are encoded by single letters.\
 In 3-line format, every protein is represented by three lines: header, sequence, labels.\